Eugene B. Ross

 Condolences may be expressed online at www.thekennedymortuary.com.

-To plant a tree in memory of Eugene Bedford Ross, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Eugene Bedford Ross, please visit our floral store.